Chamber of Commerce Hawaii hires son of Senate president

 #ReadLocal

+"He's got a job to do.
+I got a job to do," Kouchi said.

+When asked if his son might use family ties to influence state issues, Kouchi said "the last time I checked, I paid his tuition and paid for his braces, so I don't see how he has something over me."

-He says his own obligation "first and foremost" is to his caucus.
+The Senate president's obligation "first and foremost" is to his caucus, he said.

 Dan Kouchi did not respond to the newspaper's request for comment.